Polyfolds: A First and Second Look: Road maps for regularization approaches

-The existence of perturbations as required in Step 2 is {\it not} a general fact for equivariant Fredholm sections, since even compact perturbations are only guaranteed to preserve the Fredholm property, not necessarily any compactness properties of the nonlinear equation.
-Furthermore, the equivariance and transversality properties (i) and (iii) are often mutually exclusive requirements -- except for special proper actions.
+More abstractly, the existence of perturbations as required in Step 2 is {\it not} a general fact for equivariant Fredholm sections, since many useful classes of perturbations (like the class of compact perturbations) need not preserve the compactness properties of the solution set for general non-linear Fredholm problem.
+Furthermore, the equivariance and transversality properties (P1) and (P3) are often mutually exclusive requirements.

 For the Cauchy-Riemann operator $\pbar$, the natural geometric structure to perturb is the given almost complex structure $J$.
 This means that the perturbations $p\in\cP$ are of the form $p(u) = \frac 12 (J-J') \rd u \circ j$ for some other almost complex structure $J'$.
 From the abstract functional analytic point of view, this is a perturbation of the same order as the differential operator, so the Fredholm property is preserved only by a homotopy of semi-Fredholm operators (using the elliptic estimates for each Cauchy-Riemann operator together with the connectedness of the space of compatible almost complex structures).
-For the compactness property (ii) we need to use our geometric understanding of $J$-holomorphic curves for any compatible $J$ to see that Gromov compactness persists.
-However, comparing the requirements for equivariance (i) and transversality (iii), as in the following remark, one sees that almost complex structures only provide the required set of perturbations if, roughly speaking, the pseudoholomorphic maps are somewhere injective along any orbit of a point in the domain $\Si$ under the automorphism action.
-This follows from the invariance of $J$ along $\Aut$-orbits in $\Si$ that is required by equivariance.
+For the compactness property (P2) we need to use our geometric understanding of $J$-holomorphic curves for any compatible $J$ to see that Gromov compactness persists.
+However, comparing the requirements for equivariance (P1) and transversality (P3), as in the following remark, one sees that almost complex structures only provide the required set of perturbations if, roughly speaking, the pseudoholomorphic maps are somewhere injective along any orbit of a point in the domain $\Si$ under the automorphism action.
+This follows from the invariance of $J$ along $\Aut$-orbits in $\Si$.
 Further common geometric perturbations are Hamiltonian vector fields.
 These are lower order (compact) perturbations, which otherwise are used in close analogy to the perturbations in the almost complex structure.

-{ \begin{remark}[{\bf Small print on injectivity requirements}] \rm Let us semi-formally unravel the equivariance property (i) and the universal transversality property (iii) when we perturb by a space $\cJ$ of possibly domain dependent compatible almost complex structures $J:\Si\to \cJ(M,\omega)$.
+{ \begin{remark}[{\bf Small print on injectivity requirements}] \rm Let us semi-formally unravel the equivariance property (P1) and the universal transversality property (P3) when we perturb by a space $\cJ$ of possibly domain dependent compatible almost complex structures $J:\Si\to \cJ(M,\omega)$.